kieroid/xanthid/README.md

 todo
 ----
 - [x] update makefile for easier configurability and installation
+- [x] add xephyr to makefile for easier testing
 - [ ] seperate configuration file for better customization of constraints
 - [ ] add tiling system that prevents windows from moving
 - [ ] add support for keybinds